There are 119 listings for sale, with prices from $69,900 to $549,880 (average price: $221,910.13).

 Livonia City Hall, dedicated on October 27, 1979, has become a dynamic symbol for the City and its people.
 The building is a five story architectural landmark of concrete, steel and bronze glass windows.
 The intersection of Five Mile and Farmington Roads is the home of the citys Civic Center, which is home for the City Hall and includes the 16th District Court, the police department headquarters, the fire department Station #1, Civic Center Library, and the Civic Park Senior Center.

-Livonia students have the benefit of two fine public school systems: Livonia Public Schools, which has 22 elementary schools, 4 middle schools, 3 high schools and a career/technical center, and the Clarenceville School District.
+Livonia students have the benefit of two fine public school systems serving the community: Livonia Public Schools, which has 22 elementary schools, 4 middle schools, 3 high schools and a career/technical center, and the Clarenceville School District.
 The city also has six parochial elementary and one parochial senior high school.

 Livonia is also home to several private schools, including Ladywood High School, Livonia Montessori Center, St. Michael, and St. Pauls Lutheran School.
 Choices for post secondary education include, Madonna University or Schoolcraft Community College.